-This park is a favorite amongst locals for its clean and scenic landscape.
+This park is a favorite amongst locals for its clean and scenic landscape not to mention it’s one of the best parks in NYC.
 The park hosts events throughout the year, such as outdoor films at Myrtle Hill, and other various concerts, festivals, and even impromptu street dance parties.

 Facilities of the park include a designated barbecue area, public restrooms, sports fields, and areas to connect to free wifi.

 While here, it is recommended to head over to Dekalb Market Hall, the largest food hall in Brooklyn about 10 minutes away by walking and don’t miss all the best things to do in Fort Greene either!